GuillaumeGermain/NLP/README.md

 Basically, potential tracks for improvements I see are:

-1. Gather the result from a decently large sample of runs and find out the best settings, using a second level of ML algorithms (or why not a small NN).
+1. Gathering results from a decently large sample of runs and find out the best settings, using a second level of ML algorithms (or why not a small NN).
 The most fun definitively.
-1. Re-train on 800 of the first dataset + 5000-20'000 of the second one and check the results.
+1. Reinject the reviews 800 of the first dataset into the training set before fitting and check the results.
-1. Find a relevant dataset with a good quality, and similar scale/distribution as the initial one.
+1. Find new relevant datasets with a good quality, and similar scale/distribution as the initial one.
 1. Try with new classifiers
 1. Of course the RNN NLP way: a simple recurrent neural network (RNN), next step with GRU cells.
 1. Try different a fully different approach of bag of words: 2-grams or 3-grams would be promising

-One very interesting thing to do, most likely not possible, would be to use a language encoding vector (e.g. Glove), as commonly used with NLP Recurrent Neural Networks.
+One very interesting thing to do, would be to use a language encoding vector (e.g. Glove), as commonly used with NLP Recurrent Neural Networks.
 So the sparse one-hot vector would be represented by a dense matrix of variable length on the first dimension.
 Except if we simply use the length of the longest sentence and pad other sentences with 0s.
 Overall the reviews encoding would be of rank 3.
 The computation time might be better.

+This project is followed by this [one using RNN](https://github.com/GuillaumeGermain/NLP_RNN).